 Until recently, the prosecutor could prove the substance was a narcotic by simply introducing a copy of the drug certificate from the state laboratory, in which a state chemist would write that he or she tested the substance and it tested positive for narcotics.
 However, in 2009, the United States Supreme Court ruled in a case called Melendez-Diaz v.
 Massachusetts that in order for the results of the lab test to be admissible in front of the jury, the chemist must appear at the trial in person and testify.
 This rule has proven to be beneficial to defendants, both because the chemists sometimes fail to appear in court (which often causes cases to be dismissed) and when they do appear, there is an entire line of cross-examination that is available to defense attorneys.

-Because a conviction for drug possession charges results in serious consequences, including the possibility of jail time, you need to be represented by a Middlesex County criminal defense attorney with extensive experience in litigating such cases.
+Because a conviction for drug possession charges results in serious consequences, including the possibility of jail time, you need to be represented by a Middlesex County possession of drugs attorney with extensive experience in litigating such cases.
 As an assistant district attorney earlier in his career, Attorney Spring prosecuted hundreds of drug cases, from straight possession charges to drug trafficking and firearms charges.
 Since forming Spring & Spring, he has successfully defended hundreds of people charged with drug crimes.